 The full story is that Germany, France, Finland and other countries have a lot of suicides by gun.
 But homicide rates are incredibly low compared to the U.S.

 • Less of a rich/poor divide.
 A lot of Americans are aging and desperate.
 Young people with multiple jobs in the gig economy have a hard time making ends meet and the rich/poor divide is ever wider.
 In Europe (excluding Great Britain) the wealth gap isn’t as pronounced.
 A whopping 80 percent-plus of Dutch and Danes, for example, are middle class as opposed to about 50 percent of Americans.
 The social safety net is far larger and far more robust.

 As I’ve acknowledged many times, no one will ever confuse Europe for Utopia.
-Which is why the Gilets Jaunes in France, the Far Right in Germany, the pro-democracy forces in the Czech Republic and Hungary are out in the streets nearly every week.
+Which is why anti-Macron demonstrators in France, the Far Right in Germany, the pro-democracy forces in the Czech Republic and Hungary are in the streets nearly every week.

 Personal income taxes in Western Europe are – for the most part – higher than in the U.S., though they pay for infrastructure that’s lightyears ahead of America.
 There are value-added taxes here and even taxes on radios and TVs in some European countries.
 But there’s also free or nearly free education, with college debt yet another life stressor crossed off the list.